AleNit/Swarm-Cooperation-Model/README.md

 # Swarm-Cooperation-Model (SCM)
-Hybrid meta-heuristic optimizer for the decentralized control of an agent swarm.
-It can be used both as optimization tool or as controller for autonomous vehicles, on steady and unsteady, multimodal landscapes.
+Hybrid meta-heuristic optimization algorithm.
+It works as optimizer for bounded, non-convex problems or as decentralized controller for autonomous vehicles.
+Inspired to swarm intelligence phenomena.

 # Developers
 Alessandro Nitti, Polytechnic University of Bari (https://scholar.google.it/citations?user=lv1V6-4AAAAJ&hl=it&oi=ao)